 - Benefits of Getting a Credit Card Cash Advance

-- Credit Card Cash Advance Fee and Other Service Charges
+- Credit Card Cash Advance Fees and Rates in the Philippines

 What makes a credit card cash advance really expensive is its interest rate, which is much higher than the rate charged on regular purchases.